-If permission is given over the telephone (in a callback situation), you must sign your name in the bottom portion of the HIS-2A(PT) indicating that you received permission verbally from the respondent.
-Make sure the Respondent's name, Today's Date, Child's name, Date of Birth, and Sex is entered in the appropriate boxes.
+If permission is given over the telephone (in a callback situation), you must sign your name in the right side portion of the HIS-2A(PT) indicating that you received permission verbally from the respondent.
+Make sure the Respondent's name, Today's Date, Child's name, Date of birth, and Sex is entered in the appropriate boxes.